rcls/discus/docs/README.md

 The `K` register is however written on every clock cycle.
 For instructions that do not produce an output value, the value is indeterminate.

-There are two condition flags, `C` and `Z`.  `C` is stored as a flip-flops in the [control board](control.md).  `Z` is asserted when the result of the previous instruction was zero; this is implemented as combinatorial logic on the `K` register.
+There are two condition flags, `C` (carry) and `Z` (zero).  `C` is stored as a flip-flops in the [control board](control.md).  `Z` is asserted when the result of the previous instruction was zero; this is implemented as combinatorial logic on the `K` register.
+(In the instruction listing below, some instructions are listed as writing `Z`.
+In reality, this is just a reminder that a useful value is left in `K` for a conditional branch to zero-test.)

 There is an 8-bit program counter, and two bit [stack pointer](sp.md).
 The four entry stack is implemented as a register file in the CPU, 128 transisters for storing 4 bytes, plus 38 for interfacing to the register file.

 The DRAM refresh control contains an 8-bit counter.
+Instructions that do not access memory, drive the counter onto the address bus and increment the counter.

 Instruction Set & Encoding